 This verse does not explicitly say persons will be tormented forever, but that the smoke goes up forever.
 It is probably best to view the metaphorical clause as the end result of the individual (the last thing they experience).
 Also, the day and night speak of no respite until the torment is finished.
 Notice how Malachi speaks of this time of destruction: For indeed the day is coming, burning like a furnace, and all the arrogant evildoers will be chaff.
 The coming day will burn them up,” says the Lord who rules over all.
 “It will not leave even a root or branch.
 But for you who respect my name, the sun of vindication will rise with healing wings, and you will skip about like calves released from the stall.
 You will trample on the wicked, for they will be like ashes under the soles of your feet on the day which I am preparing,” says the Lord who rules over all (4.1-3 NET).
 They are like burned chaff without anything left except ashes.

-Further this same conception was previously written in an earlier prophet.
-Notice Is.33.12: The nations will be burned to ashes; like thorn bushes that have been cut down, they will be set on fire (NET).
+Further, this same idea of oblivion for the unrepentant was previously written in Isaiah.
+Notice Is.
+33.12: The nations will be burned to ashes; like thorn bushes that have been cut down, they will be set on fire (NET).
 Also Jude says that the judgment on Sodom and Gomorrah was a prototype (example) of what awaits the unregenerate.
 Sodom and the other cities were destroyed in fiery retribution from heaven: So also Sodom and Gomorrah and the neighboring towns, since they indulged in sexual immorality and pursued unnatural desire in a way similar to these angels, are now displayed as an example by suffering the punishment of eternal fire (vs. 7 NET).
 Since these cities were annihilated in fire, this must be the eventual outcome of those unconverted humans after death.

 B. Rev. 20.10: And the devil who deceived them was thrown into the lake of fire and sulfur, where the beast and the false prophet are too, and they will be tormented there day and night forever and ever (NET)

-Notice this verse speaks of non-human beings who probably possess immortality.
-Since the bible speaks of only the redeemed human persons as immortal, then the fate of other resurrected humans at the final judgment will not be everlasting existence.
+Notice this verse speaks of fallen angelic-type beings who probably possess immortality.
+Since the bible speaks of only the redeemed human persons as immortal, then the fate of other resurrected humans at the final judgment will not be everlasting torment.
 Yes, Rev. 20.14-15 speaks of Death and Hades being cast into the Lake of Fire along with everyone whose name is not in the Book of Life.
-Though the fate is the same, the duration is not of the individual human persons.
+Though the fate is the same, the duration varies according the individual human persons.
 It will be a judgment of degrees of punishment of humans until eventual destruction.
-This seems the best view to achieve agreement with the totality of scripture.
+This seems the best view to find agreement with the witness of scripture which overwhelmingly speaks of destruction of the wicked.